adrianrosales0329/wd-final-practice/INSTRUCTIONS.md

 ## General Instructions

-You will complete this exam by **building a small multi-page website** on your computer.
+You will complete this practice exam by **building a small multi-page website** on your computer.

 - You must create **three HTML pages**, **one shared CSS file**, and **one JS file**.
-- You may **not** use any frameworks (no Bootstrap, React, etc.).
+- You may **not** use any frameworks (no Tailwind, React, etc.).
 Plain HTML, CSS, and JavaScript only.
 - Do **not** copy/paste existing code you’ve written before.
 Write your own code during the exam.
 - Save your work frequently.

-When you are finished, you will submit **all files** (HTML, CSS, JS) as instructed by your instructor.
+When you are finished, you will submit **all files** (HTML, CSS, JS) by committing the files, syncing the repo, and submitting the repo URL.

 ---